Think about it...

 To some, the term Chica Peeps may seem silly and

 trivial.
-Exactly, it is a fun term, for
+Exactly, it's a fun name - for

-balance, and Chica Peeps offer that: multi-levels of support, a sense of
+balance, and Chica Peeps offer support, acceptance, respect, and love.

 2007: Velya and her Chica Peeps

 2012: Going strong 5 years later!